 Toyota RAV4 Hybrid reliability & safety

-Reliability and safety are not the most glamorous aspects of any car, but are vital considerations for family SUV buyers.
+Reliability and safety aren't the most glamorous aspects of any car, but are vital considerations for family SUV buyers.
 The omens are therefore good for the RAV4, which looks set to bolster Toyota's reputation for dependability and also comes with a full suite of the latest active safety systems as standard.
+Ultimately, the Toyota is about the safest and (if the brand reputation and performance in owner surveys is anything to go by) most reliable car in the class.

 Toyota RAV4 Hybrid reliability & problems